michaelnisi/troubled/data/posts/2019/mutex.md

 #### Trust the system

-Please fasten your seat belts—[ThreadSantizer](https://clang.llvm.org/docs/ThreadSanitizer.html) and the Main Thread Checker, in the Diagnostics tab of your Scheme in Xcode.
+Always fasten your seatbelts—[ThreadSantizer](https://clang.llvm.org/docs/ThreadSanitizer.html) and Main Thread Checker, found in the Diagnostics tab of your Xcode Scheme.
 Do not try to control threading yourself, trust Dispatch and keep your code simple.

 💡 Check dispatch conditions with [dispatchPrecondition(condition:)](https://developer.apple.com/documentation/dispatch/1780605-dispatchprecondition)